Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 ### Changes to the AzureCliCredential

-For version 2 of the Identity package, the `AzureCliCredential` now allows specifying a `tenantId`.
+For the version 2 of the Identity package, the `AzureCliCredential` now allow specifying a `tenantId`.

 ### Changes to the DeviceCodeCredential

-For version 2 of the Identity package, we have removed the protected method `getAzureCliAccessToken` from the public API of the `AzureCliCredential`.
-This method was only used internally and is now obsolete.
+For the version 2 of the Identity package, we have removed the protected method `getAzureCliAccessToken` from the public API of the `AzureCliCredential`.
+This method was only used internally, and is now obsolete.

 ### Changes to the VisualStudioCodeCredential